robrichardson13/claude-sessions/commands/session-start.md

 2. Session overview section noting that tracking began mid-conversation
 3. Goals section (infer from context or ask if unclear)
 4. **Initial Progress Entry** with current timestamp including:
+   - **Current Context**: Brief summary of what was being worked on when session started
+   - **Recently Modified Files**: List files with recent changes and what was modified
+   - **Active Investigation**: Current problems being debugged or features being implemented
    - Git status summary (files modified/added/deleted from `git status --porcelain`)
    - Current branch and recent commits
    - Todo list status (completed/in-progress/pending counts)
    - List any completed tasks from active todo list
-   - Brief summary of recent activities based on conversation context
+   - **Key Findings So Far**: Important discoveries made before session tracking began
+   - **Unresolved Issues**: Problems currently being investigated or blocked on
    - Note that session tracking started partway through work

 Use this format for the initial entry: